-It is famous for its full size replica of a Victorian Street.
-You can enter the shops in this street, the school, police station and the pharmacy where actors explain what life was like in Victorian York.
+The museum is famous for Kirkgate, a full size replica of a Victorian street where visitors can enter the shops, schoolroom, police station and the pharmacy.
+Kirkgate ‘residents’ explain what life was like in Victorian York.

-York Castle Museum was once the courthouse and prison for York and you can visit the cell where the infamous highwayman Dick Turpin was imprisoned.
+York Castle Museum was once the courthouse and prison for York and you can tour the eerie cells where the infamous highwayman Dick Turpin was imprisoned.

-The creative use of hologram actors tell you about the harsh lives of individual prisoners.
-Don’t miss the information board at the end of the cells which tells you what actually happened to the ‘people’ you met in the prison.
+Hologram prisoners tell visitors about their harsh conditions.
+Don’t miss the information board at the end of the cells which tells you what happened to the people you ‘met’ in the prison.

 York Art Gallery

-With a priceless art and ceramics collection spanning over 500 years, York Art Gallery may not immediately strike you as a child friendly attraction.
-But the York Museums Trust has worked hard to make this beautiful, recently rennovated building accessible to families.
+With a priceless art and ceramics collection spanning over 500 years, York Art Gallery may not immediately strike you as a child friendly attraction but the York Museums Trust has worked hard to make this recently renovated building accessible to families.

-If you are planning to visit the Yorkshire and Castle Museums as well as York Art Gallery, consider purchasing the Yorkshire Museum Trust Card or the YMT.
-It will be cheaper than paying three separate entrance fees.
-Adults cost £22 for the three attractions, children under 17 are free.
+If you are planning to visit the Yorkshire Museum, York Castle Museum and York Art Gallery, consider purchasing the Yorkshire Museum Trust Card or the YMT.
+It is cheaper than paying three separate entrance fees.

-Clifford’s Tower is the remnants of a Norman castle or ‘keep’ on a small mound opposite York Castle Museum.
+English Heritage owned Clifford’s Tower is the remnants of a Norman castle or ‘keep’ which was built on an artificial mound.
+Today it lies incongruously next to a city centre car park opposite York Castle Museum and The Hilton York.

 York Chocolate Story

-York has a long history of chocolate making and was once home to three different chocolate factories.
-There is still one chocolate factory operating in York and on a ‘good’ day you can smell the melting chocolate!
+The city was once home to three different chocolate factories, including Terry’s, maker of the chocolate orange.
+There is still one chocolate factory operating in York today and on a ‘good’ day you can smell melting chocolate in the air.

-An interesting tour (with occasional chocolate freebies!) about the history of chocolate and chocolate making in York culminates in the chance to make your own delicious chocolate lollipop.
+An engaging tour (accompanied by chocolate freebies) culminates with the chance to make your own delicious chocolate lollipop.

 The York Dungeons